angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 PS:

 * Please reach out on twitter @danielwanja or by email daniel@angularity.io
-* I'm sure I missed something obvious in this article, so please let me know so I can improve it.
+* I'm sure I missed something obvious in this article, so please let me know how I can improve it.

+v0.12